ZacharyKline/microblog/README.md

 Version 0.2.2
 Added some messages other than the one in the tutorial, also added HTML templates which automatically populate using the object we added.

+Version 0.3
+Added information to create a login form which adds onto the, and gives a link at the top of the page to toggle between home and the login form.
+I also added some secret word protection against leet hackers which are always trying to destroy my websites, with their weird hacker ways.